grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* decide, edit and then make sure it's reflected in the Prospect notes file
 * [ ] in the underwater depot: Is it a saloon, bar, pub, or canteen? be (mostly) consistent.
 * [ ] there may be TOO much up and down from the control room.
 Maybe consider ditching the control room in the sail and put it in the same room as navigation and sonar.
+* [ ] make sure Shakes is fully informed of the sub with the ram when it chases them towards the depot --- he needs to know about it to fully report on it later
+* [ ] does Shakes insist on being referred to as "Captain Shakes"?
 * [ ] Consider removing parts where Percy second-guesses herself.
 	* Hard to say: on the one hand it contributes the tension by having her doubt the outcome of her decisions
 	* On the other, you could have Hemi do the questioning (gently) and have Percy be insistent that she's right.